 This is how we do it.
 We go out looking for blind people rather than expect them to find us.
 Our trainers travel to rural areas throughout the country where they spend three months at a time training the local blind people.
 While they are there, the trainers live in rooms rented from humble community members.
 This way of working means that our trainers often live and work away from home for up to three-quarters of the year.
 They are the real heroes of the piece.

 Imagine if you are blind and have lost not only your sight but also your independence, how it must feel to once again get yourself to places like the shop, to church, to family and friends, to anywhere you want to go and to do so much more, without the need for sighted help.
 This is what Independence Training can do.
 This is what SAMBT does here in South Africa.

-To date, we have trained nearly 4 000 blind people.
+To date, we have trained nearly 5 000 blind people.
 But there are many, many thousands more that need our help.
-With your financial contributions, we can work miracles in the lives of blind people in poverty stricken areas in South Africa.
+With your financial contributions, we can work miracles in the lives of blind people in rural areas, townships and schools for the blind in South Africa.